 This dedication to civil rights began with John’s earliest cases, including suing RTD to put lifts on buses so that people in wheelchairs could begin to have equal access to the state.
 We represented the disability civil rights movement in Colorado from its inception and are still involved.
 We have handled many discrimination cases.
 One of our cases for an African-American man brutally discriminated against and harassed because of his race, Roy Smith, was the subject of a Barbara Walter’s 20/20 special, Roy Smith’s America.
 It was also the subject of a documentary film.

+The civil rights attorneys at Holland, Holland Edwards & Grossman have worked tirelessly for the just treatment of all people of Colorado.
 We have helped establish rights for victims of police misconduct and liability of co-employees for outrageous sexual misconduct.
 We have won Orders from the Colorado Supreme Court establishing rights of a whistleblower, Dr. Carl Johnson, to be free from termination as the Health Director for Jefferson County for exposing the dangers facing the public from radiation at Rocky Flats.
 In that same case, we established the legal standard for disqualifying biased judges in civil cases.

 Along with hundreds of other lawyers from across the country, we have for years represented detainees, pro bono, imprisoned at Guantanamo Bay in proceedings against the United States Government.
 We published an article about our experiences in obtaining the release of an innocent young man from Mauritania, and our travel to Mauritania to meet with the Minister of Justice.